schneider-simon/uva-software-evolution/src/series1/readme.md

 Roy, Chanchal K., James R. Cordy, and Rainer Koschke.
 "Comparison and evaluation of code clone detection techniques and tools: A qualitative approach."
 Science of computer programming 74.7 (2009): 470-495.

+#Notes from grading session

+* Which errors found with tests
+* Why no unit tests in large project
+* Risk profiles in excel
+* unit size: small 50%